General hyperplane sections of log canonical threefolds in positive characteristic: Lemmata on curves

 Since we have $a^p \in A$, the element $\overline{a^p} \in \ell$ is contained in $\kappa$.
 Combining this with the separability of the extension $\ell \supseteq \kappa$, we conclude that $\overline{a} \in \kappa$, which proves the assertion. \end{proof}

 \begin{prop} Let $C$ be a curve over a field $k$ with $\ch(k)>2$ and $H^0(C, \sO_C) = k$.
-Assume that $\sO_{C,P}$ is regular or node for every closed point $P \in C$.
-Then the following hold. \begin{enumerate}[label=$(\arabic*)$] \item There exists no inseparable finite extension of $k$ contained in the function field $K(C)$. \item We further assume that $k$ is a finitely generated field extension of a perfect field $k_0$ such that the transcendental degree $\mathrm{tr.deg}_{k_0} k $ of $k$ over $k_0$ is $1$.
-Then $C$ is geometrically reduced over $k$. \end{enumerate} \end{prop}
+Assume that $\sO_{C,P}$ is regular or nodal for every closed point $P \in C$.
+Then there exists no inseparable finite extension of $k$ contained in the function field $K(C)$. \end{prop}

-\begin{proof} (1) Assume that the assertion is not true.
+\begin{proof} Assume that the assertion is not true.
 Then there exists an element $a \in K(C)$ such that $a \in k^{1/p} \setminus k$.
 Since $C$ is integral, we may consider $\sO_{C,P}$ as a subrings of $K(C)$ for every closed point $P$.
 Then it follows from the sheaf condition for $\sO_C$ that we have the equation

 Therefore, there exists a closed point $P \in C$ such that $a \not\in \sO_{C,P}$ and $a^p \in \sO_{C,P}$.
 If $P$ is a regular point, then this is a contradiction because $\sO_{C,P}$ is integrally closed.
 Otherwise, it is also a contradiction by Lemma \ref{node2}.